patrickbelanger/qa-selenium-synchronization-engine/README.md

 ```

-As you can see, using a synchronization engine makes it easier to handle element synchronization.
-It will return an
+Your automation framework can be made more efficient by using the synchronization engine to handle element synchronization.
+An ElementSynchronizationException, a RuntimeException, will be consequently thrown by the engine if a synchronization problem takes place.
-ElementSynchronizationException if an error occurs (which is a RuntimeException).

-If the element in the example using simple Java and Selenium WebDriver is not synced, it is your responsibility as
-a test automation developer to handle the synchronization.
-By using the synchronization engine, the workload is reduced.
-The amount of code needed to carry out this particular activity will be greatly decreased if integrated
-at the framework's core.
+Without the synchronization engine, test automation developers must manage element synchronization manually, which can be a time-consuming and error-prone operation.
+Your framework will be more effective and simpler to maintain if you use a synchronization engine to drastically minimize the amount of code required to complete this task.

 ```Java
 public void setFlightFrom(String iataCode) {